The Lake Superior Railroad Museum

 Following FRA approval the engine has been reassembled, a boiler jacket built and installed with testing to follow.
 An actual running schedule has yet to be worked out, but 2017 looks good for steam power!

 The Museum applied for and received a grant of $2500 towards the boiler work by the Tom E. Dailey Foundation of Chicago.
 This demonstrates the influence of the Museum, our ability to complete projects and the great interest the #28 restoration has generated nationally!

 What is Next:

 The engine is now being re-assembled and the jacket will be restored on the outer boiler.
-We hope to see this complete over the winter season with a first test-fire happening as the snow starts to melt.
-Pending everything going according to plan, we anticipate the engine will go for test runs in the spring, with the “maiden voyage” and donor appreciation excursion happening soon after.
+This will be complete over the winter season with a first test-fire happening as the snow starts to melt.
+Pending everything going according to plan, we anticipate the engine will go for test runs in the spring, with the “maiden voyage” and donor appreciation excursion happening soon after in June.

 Your contribution does indeed include a ticket onboard this dedication excursion, and details for that will come available as soon as possible.

 The members of the Lake Superior Railroad Museum